Histories (Polybius)

-Polybius' Histories (Ἱστορίαι Historíai) were originally written in 40 volumes, only the first five of which are extant in their entirety.
+Polybius' Histories (Ἱστορίαι Historíai) is a historical account of the rise of Rome, written in the 2nd century BC.
+They were originally written in 40 volumes, only the first five of which are extant in their entirety.
 The bulk of the work was passed down through collections of excerpts kept in libraries in the Byzantine Empire.
 Polybius, a historian from the Greek city of Megalopolis in Arcadia, was taken as a hostage to Rome after the Roman victory in the Third Macedonian War (171–168 BC), and there he began to write an account of the rise of Rome to a great power.

 Publication history

 Papyrus

 Fragments of Histories are known to exist in various papyri written in during Roman Egypt.
 The oldest extant fragments often derive from the Faiyum region or are known to exist in the Oxyrhynchus Papyri, such as Papyrus Oxyrhynchus 5268 (Books 28.2.6.1 – 8.1) or P. Ryl.
 Gr.
-1 60 (which covers Books 13.8-16.8).
+1 60 (which covers Books 13.8–16.8).